 10. Has Juvederm Voluma been tested in clinical trials?
 Several trials have been undertaken with Voluma; both prospective and retrospective.
 Voluma demonstrated significant improvement in facial volume loss, garnering high ratings from both physicians and patients.
 There has also been investigation into Voluma with HIV patients undergoing HAART therapy (which results in facial lipotropy), with positive results.

 11. Who is the appropriate patient for Voluma?
 Patient selection is very important with Voluma, as it is a specialty volumizing product.
 Patients who can benefit from Voluma are patients with age-related facial volume loss, which may have resulted in a sunken look or facial asymmetry, or patients with facial ptosis.
 (One thing to note is that patients with sagging skin are not good candidates for Voluma-these patients may be better served by surgery.)

 12. Why should I use Voluma for volumizing as opposed to another Juvederm product?
 Although other Juvederm products such as Ultra Plus or Forma do offer robust lift capacity in areas such as the NLF, Voluma is specially designed for true volumizing, ie deep dermis injections of a thick, viscous product to volumize cheeks, cheekbones, and chin.
 When restoring or creating volume in these areas, Voluma is the ideal product of the Juvederm family, because it is our most viscous product that retains the smooth cohesivity of Juvederm.

-Call us today for your FREE consultation with Dr. Sherman to show you how Voluma may help you reverse the signs of aging.
+Call us today for your consultation with Dr. Sherman to show you how Voluma may help you reverse the signs of aging.